-MR. LAWRENCE J. SIMI, CHAIRPERSON, was appointed to the commission as a public member by the Governor August 17, 2005, and reappointed September 13, 2009; his term ends February 28, 2013.
-Mr. Simi has served as the commission's chairperson since March 2012.
+MR. LAWRENCE J. SIMI was appointed to the commission as a public member by the Governor August 17, 2005, and reappointed September 13, 2009; his term ended February 28, 2013, but he continues to serve pending appointment of a successor.
+Mr. Simi served as the commission's chairperson in 2012 and 2013.
 He resides in San Francisco.
 Mr. Simi is a retired public affairs professional and spent 30 years with a Fortune 500 company.
 Previously, he was a program manager for Mayors Alioto, Moscone and Feinstein in San Francisco.
-He has been a board member of a variety of civic and nonprofit organizations, including San Francisco's Commission on the Aging, the Mayor's Fiscal Advisory Committee, Self Help for the Elderly, Society for the Preservation of San Francisco's Architectural Heritage, Mission Education

-Project, United Cerebral Palsy Association, San Francisco Adult Day Health Network, and the Institute on Aging.
+He has been a board member of a variety of civic and nonprofit organizations, including San Francisco's Commission on the Aging, the Mayor's Fiscal Advisory Committee, Self Help for the Elderly, Society for the Preservation of San Francisco's Architectural Heritage, Mission Education Project, United Cerebral Palsy Association, San Francisco Adult Day Health Network, and the Institute on Aging.
 Currently he serves as president of the Board of Directors of Pine View Housing Corporation, as a member of the Board of Directors of the Coro Center for Civic Leadership, as a member of the Board of Directors of the George Moscone Institute for Public Service, and as a member of Senator Dianne Feinstein's Service Academy Advisory Board.
 Mr. Simi holds a Bachelor of Arts degree in Political Science from San Francisco State University and a Master of Arts in Government from California State University, Sacramento.